Prime rib roast or otherwise known as a standing rib roast, is so simple to make at home and is a special treat for holiday gatherings.

 - Place the roast rib side down in a shallow roasting pan, and add your "liquid of choice" to the bottom of the pan just enough to cover the bottom (the meat should not be submerged in it).

 - Continue to cook for an additional 1-2 hours; depending on how you prefer your doneness.
-Figure on a total of 15 minutes per pound for rare, 20 minutes per pound for medium or 25 minutes per pound for well done.
+(Figure on a total of 15 minutes per pound for rare, 20 minutes per pound for medium or 25 minutes per pound for well done).
 When the roast is done, remove it from the oven and allow to rest for 15 minutes before placing on a cutting board and carving.